Article 4: Committees

 (b) The committee advises the chancellor on plans for the long-range physical development of the campus, the siting and exterior design of new and renovated buildings, major landscaping changes, the selection of architects, the location of monuments and memorials, and such other matters as the chancellor may refer to it.

-(a) The Committee on Fixed-Term Faculty consists of six members of the voting faculty, appointed by the chair of the faculty.
-Four of the members are fixed-term, and two are tenure-track.
+(a) The Committee on Fixed-Term Faculty consists of nine members of the voting faculty appointed by the chair of the faculty.
+Seven of the members are fixed-term, and two are tenured.
+[Amended April 12, 2019.]

 (b) The committee addresses concerns and makes policy recommendations on matters specific to fixed-term faculty members, including, but not limited to, working conditions, status, and professional advancement.